 In 2010 the Wrestlingworth & Cockayne Hatley Parish Council agreed to allow PWWG to manage an old gravel pit within the parish as a nature reserve.
-Gravel has not been extracted from the workings for at least 150 years and apart from some tipping at the north end of the site has remained largely undisturbed.
+Gravel has not been extracted from the workings for at least 150 years and, apart from some tipping at the north end of the site, has remained largely undisturbed since then.

 Use the following links to access more information about the site:

 Wrestlingworth Gravel Pits - a new parish nature reserve

 An article by local naturalist Ian Woiwod which was published in 'Wild about Beds'.

 A list of birds spotted at the reserve.

 A list of mammals spotted at the reserve.

 A list of insects spotted at the reserve.